 William II (who enjoyed shocking intolerant churchmen by giving patronage to ‘infidels’) valued them for financing his army.
 It was Henry I who fully grasped the value of Jews, however, and the London Jewry seems to date from his reign.
 The leading member of the Jewry then was Rabbi Josce of Rouen.
 His sons Isaac and Abraham were businessmen and money-lenders and Isaac kept a house on Cheapside.
 During the early years of Henry II they were lending money to the King.
 Loans to the monarch were necessary but not profitable for the lenders and were effectively a form of taxation; the real money to be made came from lending to landowners and merchants.

 London’s Jewish Quarter in the 12th century spread over nine parishes.
 Its main part was immediately south of the Guildhall down to Catte (Gresham) Street and Westcheap (Cheapside).
 On the west side it was bordered by Milk Street and Jew’s Street in the east (the modern-day Old Jewry, of which there are records as far back as 1128), with Lawrence Lane in its centre.
+The name Milk Street may be derived from the Hebrew word ‘melech’, meaning ‘king’.
 The Christian parish church of St. Lawrence Jewry stood within the Jewish quarter.

 It is significant that the Jewry was located in the same area as the Guildhall, London’s seat of local government, as it was in other European towns.
 Christians and Jews moved about together in the Jewish Quarter during the day but Christians could be fined for being there at night.
 The Jews built synagogues in the surrounding streets at the modern-day Ironmonger Row, Gresham Street, Basinghall Street, Coleman Street and Threadneedle Street.